Updated: August 19, 2026

 The population of the United States has passed the

-340-million mark and continues to grow, although more slowly than in the late twentieth century.
-The U.S. Census Bureau’s Vintage 2024 estimates put the national population at approximately
+341-million mark and continues to grow, but the pace slowed in the latest estimates.
+The U.S. Census Bureau’s Vintage 2025 series puts the national population at

 In simple terms, the USA is:

-• Increasingly shaped by immigration, urbanization and aging – rather than by high birth rates.
+- Shaped by immigration, urbanization and aging more than by high birth rates.

 Ethnicity and Race in the United States